danforthcenter/plantcv-geospatial/docs/analyze_height_subtraction.md

 - **Context:**
     - This function will output a spectral array that can then be used with other functions to analyze plant height within a given area.

-- **Example use:**
-    - Example images and geojson from the [Bison-Fly: UAV pipeline at NDSU Spring Wheat Breeding Program](https://github.com/filipematias23/Bison-Fly) below.

 ```python
 import plantcv.geospatial as gcv
 import plantcv.plantcv as pcv